JKorf/Bybit.Net/README.md

 * Response data is mapped to descriptive models
 * Input parameters and response values are mapped to discriptive enum values where possible
 * Automatic websocket (re)connection management
-* Cient side order book implementation
+* Client side order book implementation
 * Extensive logging
 * Support for different environments (production, testnet, Hongkong, The Netherlands, Turkey, ..)
 * Easy integration with other exchange client based on the CryptoExchange.Net base library